Lemon-Chad/jpizza-docs/source/libs.md

 - `playSound<filepath>` : Plays the sound at the path.

+### General Functions

+- `chooseFile<path, filter, mode>` : Opens a file picker and returns the chosen file.
+Originates at the given path.
+Opens a save prompt if the mode is `awt::SAVE`, opens an open prompt if the mode is `awt::OPEN`.
+If the given filter is `null`, no filter will be applied.
+Otherwise, a filter should be given in the format `["Message to display", "extension"]`, such as `["PNG files (*.png)", "png"]`.

 ### Boilerplate

 Some simple boilerplate code for creating an app is provided below.